Lancet-Countdown/Lancet-Countdown-2026/WG5/Indicator 5.5: Legislative Engagement/README.md

 ## Code

-The full analytical pipeline is implemented in Python and Please see the Code folder for the detailed instructions.
+The full analytical pipeline is implemented in Python.
+Please see the Code folder for detailed instructions.